17 July 2020

 The Politics of Protest, Development and Social Change

-The course also discusses the role of labour and labour organising alongside social movements and explores the extent to which movements are posing a challenge to neoliberal and capitalist development.
-Finally, it examines both the theoretical basis for social movement and NGO strategies for social change as well as their practical implications, and draws on a number of case studies, exploring what kind of development and social change is possible.
+The course also discusses the role of labour and labour organising alongside social movements and explores the extent to which movements are posing a challenge to neoliberal development.
+Finally, it examines both the theoretical basis for social movement and NGO strategies for social change as well as their practical implications, and draws on a number of case studies, including the explosion of the climate justice movement, and advances ideas about what kind of development and social change is possible.

 A theoretical consideration of social movements and their relationships to neoliberalism is an important theme for students of Development Studies.
 The case studies will complement the theory, providing students a comprehensive overview of the conditions of protest in the current global context and the potential for social change.
-Discussion of the various case studies will equip students with the capacity to analyse questions of strategy in relation to political context.
+Discussion of the various case studies will equip students with the capacity to analyse questions of strategy in relation to political context and current events.
 Students will also have the opportunity to discuss and analyse relevant films that examine case studies.

 Dr. Feyzi Ismail